MetalEgl/Shirtswitcher/README.md

 You automatically switch to the "Savant" (which gives +4 skillups for professions) shirt when mining, skinning, or performing herbalism.
 Also you switch when you open a profession window and begin crafting.

+--7/23/2024

+--fix minimap button position saving, allow minimap button to be placed anywhere

+--fix initial loading of the addon not detecting shirts (added delay for scan)

+--added gathering skill detection @ 300 to prevent excessive shirt switching

 --7/22/2024

 --always show equipped shirt in minimap icon so you can always visually see which shirt is equipped as the addon cycles the shirts for you